-Context Variables (asyncio)#
+Context Variables (asyncio)

-New in version 1.0.0.
+Added in version 1.0.0.

 On Python versions (3.7 and above) that natively support context variables as defined in PEP 567, each greenlet runs by default in its own contextvars.Context, enabling ContextVars to be used for “greenlet-local storage”.
 (If you need to support earlier Python versions, you can use attributes on the greenlet object instead.)